You’ve signed your contract. Now’s a great time to reflect on your title. Does it really work? If not, it’s not too late to change it.

-Get straight to the point.
-Distil your title down to less than a handful of words.
-What are you trying to say to your readership?
+DO get straight to the point.
 The reader should get a good idea of what the book is about just by reading the title.
 Remember, bookshop buyers buy along subject lines.
 If the subject isn’t clear, they won’t stock it.

-Does your title describe your book?
-This might sound an obvious question, but if the contents of your title do not not match up with the contents of your book, it will put people off.
+DO describe your book.
+If the contents of your title do not not match up with the contents of your book, it will put people off.

 DON’T use more than 29 characters; that’s the maximum number that many online sales databases can hold.
-If it’s over that, different databases may truncate your title different ways.
-You’ll end up in a situation where your book has a number of different titles, depending on who stocks it.
-People who want to buy your book, will find it hard to obtain.
+If it’s over that, different databases may truncate your title and people who want to buy your book will find it hard to obtain.

 DON’T include unwitting attention-grabbing obscenities that may be blocked by profanity filters online and in databases, e.g. The Scunthorpe Problem.